FIWARE/contribution-requirements/docs/GE_Requirements.md

 The following rules apply for numbering FIWARE releases:

-* Major release number: to be increased by decision at TSC level, typically linked with a major achievement (e.g., support to NGSI-LD)
+* Major release number: to be increased by decision at TSC level, typically linked with a major achievement (e.g., support to NGSI-LD).
 * Minor release number: to be incremented with relevant milestones agreed at TSC level.
 Milestones will be FIWARE Summits by default.
 Additional ones can be added if strictly needed and agreed at TSC level.
 * Major.minor numbering of FIWARE GEs in the Core Context Management chapter matches numbering of FIWARE release, i.e., they automatically increment as FIWARE releases evolve.